exponea/exponea-android-sdk/Documentation/segmentation.md

 ### Troubleshooting

-> 👍 Enable Verbose Logging
+> 👍 Enable verbose logging
 >
 > The SDK logs a lot of useful information related to segmentation data updates on the `VERBOSE` level.
 You can set the logger level using `Exponea.logger.logLevel` before initializing the SDK.